opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 #### OGC API - Common

 [OGC API - Common](https://ogcapi.ogc.org/common/) is a common framework used in all OGC API's.
-OGC API - Common Common provides the following functionality:
+OGC API - Common provides the following functionality:

 - based on [OpenAPI 3.0](https://spec.openapis.org/oas/latest.html)
 - HTML and JSON as the dominant encodings, alternative encodings are possible